 6. Reproduction expense for drawings, specifications and any other documentation to be submitted to utility Owners and governmental authorities having jurisdiction over the Subproject.
 Interim review plots or drawings for Consultant and Subconsultants are not reimbursable.

-D. As the basis for establishing the Consultant’s compensation under the approved Scope of Services and RAP, the Consultant will use the Owner’s standard job titles and the Consultant’s then current Owner approved loaded hourly rates for each job title.
+D. As the basis for establishing the Consultant’s compensation under the approved Scope of Services and RAP, the Consultant will use the Owner’s standard job titles and the Consultant’s most recent Owner approved loaded hourly rates for each job title.
 The Consultant’s loaded hourly rate sheet will be attached to each approved fee proposal.

-1. Loaded Hourly Rates: Loaded hourly rates for Consultants and Subconsultants will be approved by the Owner on an annual basis.
-Future rate revisions will only apply to new proposals or assignments and will not impact previously negotiated fee proposals.
+1. Loaded Hourly Rates: Loaded hourly rates for Consultants and Subconsultants will be negotiated and approved by the Owner for an initial 3-year period.
+Future rate revisions will be performed only upon request from the Consultant or Subconsultants and will only apply to new proposals or assignments and will not impact previously negotiated fee proposals.
+Most recent Owner approved loaded hourly rates must be used on new proposals or assignments.

 2. Principals may only bill at the hourly rate of Principals when acting in that capacity.
 Principals acting in the capacity of staff must bill at staff rates.
 The Consultant shall provide documentation with each payment request that clearly indicates how that individual's time is allocated and the justification for that allocation.